Multimedia Journalism (Print & Online) MA

 The print and online pathways of this course will equip you with all the practical and intellectual skills you need to work as a multi-platform journalist.
-You will be taught contemporary news production and journalistic storytelling, in order to gain a deeper grounding in written journalism.
-We will also introduce you to the basics of video and audio production.
+While gaining insights into contemporary digital news production and storytelling, this course is allowing you to gain a deeper grounding in the abilities of written journalism.
+For this all students learn the basic skills of audio, video.
 The course has a very practical focus, so you are expected to develop story ideas and gather your own material through research and reporting for journalistic course work.
 You will be given full training in using our up-to-date media resources, ensuring that you graduate from the course as a multi-skilled journalist being competent in digital and print journalism.
 Both the MA and the Postgraduate Diploma can be taken as a part-time course (daytime) over two years studying two days a week.

 The University of Westminster itself is designated a Skillset Media Academy, Skillset being the UK skills body for the Creative Industries ensuring excellence and quality for education and skills training in interactive media.
 The PG Diploma and MA have been accredited by the Broadcast Journalism Training Council (BJTC) which means we provide industry backed journalism training for online, TV & radio.
 The organisation accredits a number of British journalism courses, providing the syllabus meets their requirements.
 Our students regularly win BJTC awards, and the course has been awarded the BJTC award for excellence in teaching.